 Background studies allowed a better understanding of background levels in the interaction region.
 Data from these studies and comparisons with simulations were used to re-scale MC backgrounds at design machine parameters to reflect the real background conditions in the interaction region.
 The re-scaled MC background levels, according to recent background studies based on 2020 runs data set, are shown in figure~\ref{fig:C6_bg_extrapolation_scaled}, again with contributions of each background source.

-A comparison with figure~\ref{fig:C6_bg_estimation} shows that the SVD background levels in the re-scaled MC are much higher by almost a factor 3: for Layer 3 sensors about 3\% occupancy, 0.3 Mrad/yr integrated dose and an equivalent neutron fluence of about $0.6 \times 10^{12}~ \rm{ n_{eq}/cm^2/yr}$ are expected.
+A comparison with figure~\ref{fig:C6_bg_estimation} shows that the SVD background levels in the re-scaled MC are much higher by almost a factor 3: for Layer 3 sensors about 3\% occupancy, 0.3 Mrad/yr integrated dose and an equivalent neutron fluence of about \qty{0.6e12}{n\ensuremath{_\mathrm{eq}}/\cm\squared/yr} are expected.
 This estimation, though still affected by a large uncertainty, is more reliable than the preliminary one shown in figure~\ref{fig:C6_bg_estimation}, because it is calculated using data taken with the actual machine and detector.
-In terms of integrated radiation damage, even with the re-scaled background estimate there are no concerns to operate safely the SVD for several years at design luminosity.
-On the contrary, the estimated occupancy level is close to the 3\% limit for good tracking performance, but further mitigation strategies are now considered to increase the safety margin.
+In terms of integrated radiation damage, even with the re-scaled background estimate there are no concerns to safely operate the SVD for several years at design luminosity.
+However, the estimated occupancy level is close to the 3\% limit for good tracking performance, and further mitigation strategies are now considered to increase the safety margin.

-With the running conditions and machine parameters used in 2019 and 2020, background levels were quite low (< 0.4\% ) and not affecting detector performances.
-In order to mitigate the higher background levels expected at design luminosity some countermeasures are now evaluated.
-On the machine side, new beam collimators were installed, the design of new ones is being considered, and a new beam pipe for the interaction region is being prepared.
-On the SVD side, the 3-sample DAQ mode and the SVD hit time, described in section~\ref{sec:C7_hit_time_determination}, will be used to reject clusters generated by backgrounds, keeping high the tracking efficiency.
-More details of the strategy to cope with high background conditions are given in section~\ref{sec:C8_outlook}.
+With the running conditions and machine parameters used in 2019 and 2020, background levels were quite low (< 0.4\% ) and did not affect detector performance.
+To mitigate the higher background levels expected at design luminosity, some countermeasures are being evaluated and implemented.
+On the machine side, new beam collimators were installed, the design of additional ones is being considered, and a new beam pipe for the interaction region is being prepared, allowing the installation of better optimized heavy metal shields.
+On the SVD side, the 3-sample DAQ mode and the SVD hit time, described in section~\ref{sec:C7_hit_time_determination}, can be used to reduce the required bandwidth, maintaining the tracking efficiency in high background conditions.
+More details of the strategy to cope with high background conditions are given in section~\ref{sec:conclusion}.

-In conclusion, operations of the SVD has been smooth in the first two years of the experiment.
+In conclusion, operations of the SVD was smooth in the first two years of the experiment.
 A constant periodic monitoring has shown the expected evolution of the relevant parameters of the silicon sensors, with a few issues that are under control, well understood, and not affecting performance.